ThaaoBlues/github_api/README.md

             """

+            :param repository_full_name: the repository full name like thaaoblues/github_api

-            :param: release_number (default is 0), the more you increase it, the more the release will be an old one.
+            :param release_number: (default is 0), the more you increase it, the more the release will be an old one.

             :returns: a dict of all the release stats that may be boring but quite usefull sometimes